ericrogler/Green-Book/Chapters/Z010_Agile_Teaching_Framework.md

 In the review stage, we get to the last “2” in my “6/2/2” setup.
 Review is when you’re presenting the material you’ve implemented in the previous stage, whether through lectures, activities, or a combination of the two.

-In teaching, review focuses on sorting out deficiencies in learning, seeing where students had difficulties in the material they’re learning, and also having students demonstrate that they have “done” with the learning they need.
+In teaching, review sorts out deficiencies in learning, seeing where students had difficulties in the material they’re learning, and demonstrates students have “done” the learning they need.

 This may be done through tests, quizzes, review sessions, questionnaires, exit tickets, and more.
 For each of these sessions, you must explicitly define the test-taking conditions, such as what is allowed, what is not allowed, how much you can help a student with questions, how to take the test, time allotted, and what other resources they may bring into the test.

 There are two ways I would separate the review days, as my example accounts for 2 days worth of time out of 10 days total.